AvaloniaUI/Avalonia/docs/guidelines/build.md

 ### Install GTK Sharp

-To compile the full project under windows, you must have [gtk-sharp](http://www.mono-project.com/download/#download-win) installed.
-However, if you're not interested in building the cross-platform bits you can simply unload these projects from Visual Studio:

- - Avalonia.Cairo
- - Avalonia.Cairo.RenderTests
- - Avalonia.Gtk
+For the moment under windows, you must have [gtk-sharp](http://www.mono-project.com/download/#download-win) installed.
+Note that after installing the package your machine may require a restart before GTK# is added to your path.
+We hope to remove or make this dependency optional at some point in the future.

 ### Clone the Avalonia repository